 Students will either be entered for the Higher (9-4) or Foundation tier (5-1).
 There is no mixing of tiers permitted.
-Therefore, students entered for the higher will complete all 6 papers at Higher Tier.

-At the end of Year 11, students will be awarded 2 grades ranging from 9-9 to 1-1 (on a consecutive scale).
+At the end of Year 11, students will be awarded 1 grade ranging from 9 to 1 in each of the Science subjects.